Anaconda Plan: Development of Mississippi River

 The campaign for Vicksburg eventually settled into a siege, which terminated on July 4, 1863, with Pemberton's surrender of all the forces under his command.
 At that time, his army numbered approximately 29,500 men.

 When word of the loss of Vicksburg reached the garrison at Port Hudson, Maj.
 Gen. Franklin Gardner, the commander there, knew that further resistance was pointless.
 On July 9, 1863, he surrendered the post and its garrison to the Federal Army of the Gulf and its commander, Maj.
 Gen. Nathaniel P. Banks.
 Henceforth, in the phrase of Abraham Lincoln, "The Father of Waters again goes unvexed to the sea."

 Development of blockade

-The Anaconda Plan as proposed by Scott relied on the blockade, as he stated it, "so as to envelop the insurgent States and bring them to terms with less bloodshed than by any other plan."
+The Anaconda Plan as proposed by Scott relied on the blockade, as he stated it, "to envelop the insurgent States and bring them to terms with less bloodshed than by any other plan."

 Insofar as he foresaw direct combat, it was to be more or less confined to the central thrust down the Mississippi River.
 Almost surely he did not anticipate the level of violence that it provoked.
 For that matter, the blockade itself had to be modified by events, provoking much of the bloodshed that he hoped to avoid.